yezi-qwq/openairinterface5g/doc/time_management.md

 need to pass objects around, to limit risks of misuse).

-Each program (for example: gnb, ue, cu, du) calls the `time_manager_start()` function, passing the kind of program it is.
-Based on this type and the configuration, `time_manager_start()` initializes what is needed.
+Each program (for example: gnb, ue, cu, du) calls the `time_manager_start()` function, passing the callback functions to be called when a tick is generated (several callbacks can be passed) and a default time source.
+Based on this, `time_manager_start()` initializes what is needed.

 The function `time_manager_iq_samples()` is to be called by programs that read IQ samples.
 It is called unconditionally.
 It may do nothing if the